Opposite of VERDICT – 35 Antonyms With Sentence Examples

 True The verdict was true to the evidence.
 The fabricated evidence resulted in a false verdict.

-READ: Opposite of OBSTINACY - 35 Antonyms With Sentence Examples
+READ: Opposite of SNEAKY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of VERDICT